ublue-os/website/docs/images/bluefin/developer-experience.md

 ## Homebrew

 `just brew` will install homebrew, and `just brew-shell` will set it up for you.
-For your Mac enthusiasts out there, remember, we're on this stupidly long journey to get you back, so we know you need this.
+For you Mac enthusiasts out there, remember, we're on this stupidly long journey to get you back, so we know you need this.

 # Kubernetes and other Cloud Native Tooling